Anxious thought loops: what to do about them

 Look for evidence that you are, in fact, what you are telling yourself you are.
 If you find evidence to the contrary, that is really important, because it blows your theory that you ‘are’ something or other.

 Reframing could help to see a situation as one in which you can learn to do something differently.
-If you spot a pattern, this could give you the impetus to put something in place to change that pattern.
+If you spot an unhelpful pattern, this could give you the impetus to put something in place to change that pattern.
 For instance, if you find yourself forgetting things frequently, you might consider using a notebook to write important things down so you don’t have to keep them all in your head.

 Those of you doing the Making Great Life Decisions programme will have spotted that all this is closely linked with having a flexible or fixed mindset, and with developing a strong sense of self.
 Both are enormously helpful in combatting these negative self-talk patterns.